Sinner Man: Nina Simone recording

+Certifications

 Peter Tosh and the Wailers versions

 "Sinner Man" has also been recorded as ska and reggae versions several times by the Wailers.
 It was first recorded by the group at Studio One in Kingston, Jamaica in early 1966; Peter Tosh and Bunny Wailer shared lead vocals.

 A different version entitled "Downpressor" was recorded by Peter Tosh & The Wailers in 1970 ("downpressor" meaning "oppressor" in Rastafarian vocabulary).
 The song featured Tosh on lead vocals and Bunny Wailer on background.
 An instrumental version was also released.
 Songwriting credit for this version is sometimes given to Peter Tosh.

 Another version was recorded in 1971 as "Oppressor Man".
-This version was billed as a Peter Tosh solo single, and the B Side of the single featured an instrumental version.
+This version was billed as a Peter Tosh solo single, and the B-side of the single featured an instrumental version.
 It was one of the rarer songs from the period before being included, along with its version, on JAD's Black Dignity compilation in 2004.

 Tosh recorded the song again as "Downpresser Man" for his 1977 solo album Equal Rights and released a live recording of the song in a medley with "Equal Rights" on his 1983 album Captured Live.

+Irish singer/songwriter Sinéad O'Connor recorded a cover of Tosh's 1977 version for her 2005 reggae album Throw Down Your Arms at the then-Tuff Gong studio in Kingston, Jamaica.

 Other versions

+Cory Wells & The Enemys recorded a version of the song in 1965, included on the 1993 Three Dog Night album Celebrate: The Three Dog Night Story, 1965–1975.

+Another version of this song appears on the 1968 album El folklore de Nuestro Pequeño Mundo by Spanish band Nuestro Pequeño Mundo.

+A cover of the song was the title track of the 1996 debut album, Sinnerman, by Atlantic Records recording artists Extra Fancy, led by openly gay singer Brian Grillo.
+The homoerotic music video made for the track featured Alexis Arquette as a closeted street preacher.

 The band His Name Is Alive released a version of the song on their 1997 EP Nice Day (as "Oh Sinner Man").

 The song has also been covered by 16 Horsepower on their album Folklore (2002); by Irish singer Sinéad O'Connor on her 2005 album Throw Down Your Arms; and by the ska-punk band Goldfinger.

 In 2020, Vika and Linda covered the song for their album, Sunday (The Gospel According to Iso).

-In 2021, Sofi Tukker released a remix of Sinnerman.

-On the Netflix show, Lucifer, Lucifer (played by Tom Ellis) plays the piano and sings the song for the crowd at his nightclub in the sixth episode of the first season.

-In the HBO show, Lovecraft Country, a cover by Alice Smith of "Sinnerman" is played over the closing credits for each episode.

-In the HBO show The Righteous Gemstones, a cover of "Sinnerman" by The Travelers Three (1962) is played over the closing credits of season 2 episode 3.
+Jam band Goose has covered Simone's arrangement of the song for their live performances frequently since 2022.

+Other works to have featured the song in their soundtracks include The Chestnut Man (TRILLS), Lucifer, Lovecraft Country (Alice Smith), The Righteous Gemstones (The Travelers Three), and Cirque du Soleil's Crystal (Béatrice Bonifassi).